-Paul thanked DST for hosting this knowledge exchange workshop and encouraged the participants to ask questions, share knowledge and showcase research capacity in Lesotho during this interactive workshop.
-Innovation Science and Technology needs to be linked to entrepreneurship and employment generation.
+Paul thanked UNCST for hosting this knowledge exchange workshop and encouraged the participants to ask questions, share knowledge and showcase research capacity in Malawi during this interactive workshop.
 Paul highlighted the importance to leverage the opportunity of ICT-39 as a dedicated Call focused on Africa to address relevant issues on the ground in Lesotho and other Sub-Saharan African countries.
-Lesotho organisations are gradually building links with European institutions that can be leveraged.
+Malawian-based organisations have been building links with European institutions over the past number of years that can be leveraged.

 Paul provided a brief overview of the IST-Africa Initiative, which was founded in 2002 by IIMC, Ireland and has now grown into a strategic partnership with Ministries and National Councils responsible for Information Society, ICT and/or Innovation in18 African Member States1.
-IST-Africa is supported by the European Commission and African Union Commission, with co-funding under Horizon 2020.
+IST-Africa is supported by the European Commission and African Union Commission, with cofunding under Horizon 2020.